 Fear is a normal part of the human experience, but allowing fear to become all consuming is simply not an option if we want to enjoy wellness and grow in faith.

 Today, no matter what situation might be bringing fear to your doorstep, make a conscious effort to surround yourself with more faith than fear.
 Put faith in front of your eyes, in your mind, and into your ears.
 Let verses like the above soak into your attention, nurturing the soul.
-As Jesus said, calming the “troubled heart.”
+As Jesus said, you can then find calm for the “troubled heart.”

-Practice making your faith bigger than your fears today, and you will feel the benefits.
+Practice making your faith bigger than your fears today and every day, and you will feel the benefits.

 Take care until next time,

 Would You Like to Join My Members Only Support & Success Community?

 Join my mailing list to receive the latest posts and updates from The Lovely Grind.